Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Related Work

 \section{Related Work}

 \textbf{Multiple instance learning.} MIL is a branch of weakly supervised learning where a variable-sized set of instances has a single label.
 Early MIL approaches used simple, non-trainable operations such as max or mean pooling to aggregate instance representations \citep{pinheiro2015image,zhu2017deep,feng2017deep}.
 Recent work has proposed attention-based pooling \citep{ilse2018attention}.
 Several works have extended attention-based pooling while maintaining permutation-invariance \citep{li2021dual,lu2021data,keshvarikhojasteh2024multi}.
-Correlated MIL~\citep{shao2021transmil} extends traditional MIL by modeling relationships between instances within a bag, allowing the pooling operation to capture morphological and spatial information rather than treating instances as IID. \citet{castro2024sm} proposed a smoothing operator to introduce local dependencies among neighbors. \citet{shao2025multiple} showed that transfer learning with MIL approaches improves generalization.
+Correlated MIL~\citep{shao2021transmil} extends traditional MIL by modeling relationships between instances within a bag, allowing the pooling operation to capture morphological and spatial information rather than treating instances as independent. \citet{castro2024sm} proposed a smoothing operator to introduce local dependencies among neighbors. \citet{shao2025multiple} showed that transfer learning with MIL approaches improves generalization.

 Most similar in spirit to our work are the \emph{algorithmic unit tests} for MIL proposed by \citet{raff2023reproducibility}.
-They suggest 3 synthetic classification tasks designed to reveal learning that violates key MIL assumptions, such as a bag is positive if and only if one or more instances have a positive label.
-Our toy data task instead focuses on cross-instance dependency.
+They suggest three synthetic classification tasks designed to reveal whether learned models violate key MIL assumptions, such as a bag is positive if and only if one or more instances have a positive label.
+Our new data focuses on cross-instance dependency, which was not examined by \citet{raff2023reproducibility}.

 \textbf{Adjacent context in deep learning.} Several prior works have introduced architectural modifications to better capture dependencies between adjacent patches in 2D images or slices in 3D images.
 Shifted windows allow for cross-window connections in vision transformers (ViT) \citep{liu2021swin}.
 Weight inflation transfers pre-trained weights from lower- to higher-dimensional model (e.g., 2D to 3D CNNs) \citep{carreira2017quo,zhang2022adapting}.